hmoumad/Projet-Data-Mining/README.md

 > pip install Selenium

+You may consider using virtualenv to create isolated Python environments.
+Python 3 has venv which is almost the same as virtualenv.

+You can also download Python bindings for Selenium from the PyPI page for selenium package. and install manually.

 ## Instructions for Windows users
 <ul>
 <li> Install Python 3 using the MSI available in python.org download page.</li>
 <li>Start a command prompt using the cmd.exe program and run the pip command as given below to install selenium.</li>
 </ul>
 To access and use the application,donwoload or clone the repository and then run the command below.

 > C:\Python39\Scripts\pip.exe install selenium